spekulatius/spatie-crawler-toolkit-for-laravel/README.md

 A set of classes to use [Spatie's crawler](https://github.com/spatie/crawler) with Laravel.
 At the moment this contains:

 - A queue-driver to use Laravel cache to store the queue information.
+- Observers to log crawl events.

 Planned functionality:

 - Events to react to crawl events.
-- Observers to log crawl events.
 - Batched crawling using Laravel Queues.

+For any suggestions on how to enhance this, please raise an issue.

 ## Requirements & Install